PhyPro/PhyPro/README.md

 Start by making a new directory

 ```
-$ mkdir ProjectName
+$ mkdir projectName
-$ cd ProjectName
+$ cd projectName
-$ phypro --init ProjectName
+$ phypro --init projectName
 ```

-This will generate the file `phypro.ProjectName.config.json` that we must configure.
+This will generate the file `phypro.projectName.config.json` that we must configure.
 It will also make a directory structure like this:

 ```
-ProjectName/
+projectName/
     phyloProfile/
     refTree/
-    phypro.ProjectName.config.json
+    phypro.projectName.config.json
 ```

 ## Configuring the config file